 Some interesting reading on the paradox of thrift: Paradox of thrift on Wikipedia, Frugal living is bad for the economy from Associated Press, Consumers Don’t Cause Recessions from the Mises Institute, and The Paradox of Thrift: RIP from Cato Journal.

 Updated September 24, 2015 and originally published February 16, 2009.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.